 Application Security: Safeguarding Your Business from Cyber Threats

 Cyberthreat vulnerabilities are riskier than usual, physical robbery.
-Is riskier than any other robbers.
+Is more dangerous than any other robbers.
 Stealing confidential data or financial accounts brings more than daily robbery overwhelming losses.
 However, several small companies claim that this is just the case with large companies.
 The internet can have its advantages for companies, but there is also a possibility of scams and security threats can also increase.